-One of the tweets from 2011, that has since been deleted, said "Yo if my son comes home & try's 2 play with my daughters doll house I'm going 2 break it over his head & say n my voice 'stop that's gay'."
+In one of the tweets from 2011, among some that have been deleted, the comedian-actor said, "Yo if my son comes home & try's 2 play with my daughters doll house I'm going 2 break it over his head & say n my voice 'stop that's gay'."

 Hart announced on his official Instagram page that he would host the Academy Awards for the first time in the coming year.

 "For years I have been asked if I would ever host the Oscars and my answer was always the same...I said that it would be the opportunity of a lifetime for me as a comedian and that it will happen when it's suppose to," he wrote when he announced the news on Tuesday.

 In another Instagram post on Thursday, Hart said the Academy asked him to apologize or they would find another host.
 Hart said he chose not to issue the apology and step down instead, saying he did not want to contribute to "feeding the internet trolls."

 "The reason why I passed is because I've addressed this several times," Hart said.
 "I'm not going to continue to go back and tap into the days of old when I've moved on and I'm in a completely different space in my life."

 Chad Griffin, the head of an LGBT civil rights advocacy group called the Human Rights Campaign, responded to Hart on Twitter.